' Determine if Bankruptcy Is Right for You - Robert M. Geller

 Five Questions to Help You Determine if Bankruptcy is Right for You

 Contemplating bankruptcy and actually taking the steps to file are two very different things.
-Most people consult with a lawyer before taking the leap into bankruptcy, but there are a few questions you can ask yourself before contacting a bankruptcy expert that will help you determine whether filing is your best option.
+Most people consult with a lawyer before taking the leap into bankruptcy.
+However, there are a few questions you can ask yourself before contacting a bankruptcy expert that will help you determine whether filing is your best option.

 Bankruptcy is a process and a commitment.
 Some people assume bankruptcy is just declared and debts go away.
 This is far from the truth.
 In many cases, a filer must pay back debts listed in the bankruptcy.
 He or she sacrifices assets and the ability to borrow money for several years into the future.
-Bankruptcy may the best option for many people facing financial difficulties, but serious consideration must first be given to each and every situation.
+Bankruptcy may be the best option for many people facing financial difficulties.
+However, serious consideration must first be given to each and every situation.

 Are you considering bankruptcy?
 Consider the following: